Old Dog: Plot

 In the middle of the night, a scuffle is heard around the house, and noises indicate an attempted theft of the mastiff.
 Thinking of what is best for the animal, the old man decides to release him to the mountains in the hope that he can live the rest of his life in freedom.
 Unfortunately, the old dog is captured by the same dealer from before, and news of this reaches the old man to his chagrin.
 The surprise comes when the old man learns that Gonpo is in jail for going to the dealer and punching him out in order to retrieve the dog.
 Dorje eventually returns the dog to his owner.

 At the jail, the old man visits with Gonpo and shares a cigarette with him.
 The two men share a quiet moment during which time Gonpo reveals that Rikso had gone to the hospital and was determined to have no problems in conceiving children.
 Tenderly, the old man offers to bring Gonpo a beer (secretly) while he serves his time in jail.

 While tending his sheep with his faithful mastiff and gazing upon a scenic landscape of Tibetan mountains and tundra, the old man is badgered by 2 men who offer to buy the dog.
 Exasperated, the old man repeats several times that he is not interested in selling, and eventually the men leave him alone.
 In the final poignant scenes, the old man decides to end his dog's life by strangling him on his chain, and in minutes his mastiff is dead.
 Slowly and with a heaviness in his step, the old man walks away (from the camera).
-The end.